kubernetes/website/content/en/docs/concepts/cluster-administration/kubelet-garbage-collection.md

 2. `image-gc-low-threshold`, the percent of disk usage to which image garbage collection attempts to free.
 Default is 80%.

-Users can customize garbage collection policy through the following kubelet flags:
+Users can customize the garbage collection policy through the following kubelet flags:

 1. `minimum-container-ttl-duration`, minimum age for a finished container before it is garbage collected.
 Default is 0 minute, which means every finished container will be garbage collected.